 The Portugal star netted his ninth goal of the group stage after Luka Modric had put los Blancos ahead in the first half as Carlo Ancelotti's side cruised into the last 16.

-Real, which had already secured the top spot, finishes with 16 points from its six fixtures, while Copenhagen exits the competition and will also miss out on a Europa League berth.
+Real, who had already secured top spot, finish with 16 points from their six fixtures, while Copenhagen exit the competition and will also miss out on a Europa League berth.